kdsimmons/InsightProject/README.txt

 test_db.py: test that MySQL is working

 data analysis files:
-week2_run.sh: shell script to run through diseases collecting data (will be deprecated) project_week2.py: python script to get data for a specified disease charities.py: python script to get data for all diseases using main function
+week2_run.sh: old shell script to run through diseases collecting data (no longer useful) project_week2.py: old python script to get data for a specified disease (no longer useful) charities.py: python script to get data for all diseases using main function

 ipython notebooks: